-- 19.1 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board or Joint Board, except that Assessors or Assistant Examiners may be invited to attend for discussion as required. - 19.2 The final result of an examination shall be determined at a meeting at which all examiners are required to be present, but of which the proceedings shall not be invalidated by the absence of an examiner or examiners through illness or other unavoidable cause, in which case the examiner(s) should endeavour to be available for consultation.
-Normally a minimum of 60 per cent of the membership of the Board of Examiners should be present for valid decisions to be taken. - 19.3 The views of the External Examiner must be particularly influential in the case of disagreement on the final classification to be derived from the array of marks of a particular candidate, but the decision shall be arrived at by majority vote of those present.
-External Examiners shall be required to confirm the decisions of Boards of Examiners and, in doing so, to confirm that the examinations have been conducted fairly and in accordance with the relevant policy and Regulations. - 19.4 If an External Examiner is unable to confirm the decision of a Board of Examiners, the matter will be reported to the Chair of the Engineering, Medical or Science Studies Committee as appropriate.
-The Chair shall undertake such investigations as are necessary and shall make a report to the Committee. - 19.5 The Chair shall have a casting vote in addition to his/her own vote.
-Administrative officers acting as Chairs do not have a vote.
+- 20.1 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board or Joint Board, except that Assessors or Assistant Examiners may be invited to attend for discussion as required. - 20.2 The final result of an examination shall be determined at a meeting at which all examiners are required to be present, but of which the proceedings shall not be invalidated by the absence of an examiner or examiners through illness or other unavoidable cause, in which case the examiner(s) should endeavour to be available for consultation.
+Normally a minimum of 60 per cent of the membership of the Board of Examiners should be present for valid decisions to be taken. - 20.3 The views of the External Examiner must be particularly influential in the case of disagreement on the final classification to be derived from the array of marks of a particular candidate, but the decision shall be arrived at by majority vote of those present.
+External Examiners shall be required to confirm the

-- 19.6 Members of Boards of Examiners are required to declare to the Chair of the Board any personal interest in a candidate being assessed. - 19.7 Where a candidate registered under the provisions of the Advanced Student Regulations has been exempted previously from any part of the examination, the examiners shall determine the result of the examination entirely on the basis of College examinations taken.
-Where a candidate is registered under the provisions of the Credit Transfer Regulations for Students Transferring to the College to complete a First Degree performance in prior institutions will be taken into account. - 19.8 Where a candidate has been permitted to spend a year of his/her programme of study at another institution, the examiners shall proceed in accordance with the appropriate Regulations and Scheme for the Award of Honours. - 19.9 The examiners shall not include in any final pass list a candidate for a degree who has not been examined in all parts of the examination prescribed for that degree and shown a competent knowledge in the examination as a whole unless exempted under the provisions of paragraphs 19.7 or 22 of these Regulations. - 19.10Students who satisfy the learning outcomes for a particular year should be awarded 60 European Transfer System (ECTS) credits for that year, which can be achieved in one of the following ways: - 19.10.1 by passing all assessments at the standard pass mark or better in that year or; - 19.10.2 in some circumstances, and normally in later years only, by achieving an overall weighted average of at least 40% in the combination of assessments in that year as prescribed in the appropriate Scheme for the Award of Honours. - 19.11A record shall be kept of each meeting and particularly of those cases which required special consideration.
+- decisions of Boards of Examiners and, in doing so, to confirm that the examinations have been conducted fairly and in accordance with the relevant policy and Regulations. - 20.4 If an External Examiner is unable to confirm the decision of a Board of Examiners, the matter will be reported to the Chair of the relevant Faculty Education Committee.
+The Chair shall undertake such investigations as are necessary and shall make a report to the Committee. - 20.5 The Chair shall have a casting vote in addition to their own vote.
+Administrative officers acting as Chairs do not have a vote. - 20.6 Members of Boards of Examiners are required to declare to the Chair of the Board any personal interest in a candidate being assessed. - 20.7 Where a candidate registered under the provisions of the Advanced Student Regulations has been exempted previously from any part of the examination, the examiners shall determine the result of the examination entirely on the basis of College examinations taken.
+Where a candidate is registered under the provisions of the Credit Transfer Regulations for Students Transferring to the College to complete a First Degree, performance in prior institutions will be taken into account. - 20.8 Where a candidate has been permitted to spend a year of their programme of study at another institution, the examiners shall proceed in accordance with the appropriate Regulations and Scheme for the Award of Honours. - 20.9 The examiners shall not include in any final pass list a candidate for a degree who has not been examined in all parts of the examination prescribed for that degree and shown a competent knowledge in the examination as a whole unless exempted under the provisions of paragraphs 20.7 or 23 of these Regulations. - 20.10 Students who satisfy the learning outcomes for a particular year should be awarded 60 European Transfer System (ECTS) credits for that year, which can be achieved in one of the following ways: - 20.10.1 by passing all assessments at the standard pass mark or better in that year or; - 20.10.2 in some circumstances, and normally in later years only, by achieving an overall weighted average of at least 40% in the combination of assessments in that year as prescribed in the appropriate Scheme for the Award of Honours. - 20.11A record shall be kept of each meeting and particularly of those cases which required special consideration.

-20 Award of Honours
+21 Award of Honours